aboutcode-org/univers/README.rst

   PGP-signed.
   https://github.com/SecurityInnovation/PGPy

-- python-dpkg by @TheClimateCorporation and @memry for its ability to process the syntax of Debian versions and to compare them according to the spec. https://github.com/TheClimateCorporation/python-dpkg
+- python-dpkg by @TheClimateCorporation and @memory for its ability to process the syntax of Debian versions and to compare them according to the spec. https://github.com/TheClimateCorporation/python-dpkg